History

 During the late 1950s, road traffic improvement projects were stepped up as the era of privately owned cars steadily approached.

-This product marked Nohara Corporation's first entry into road signage, a brand-new field outside its traditional domain of construction materials.
+This product marked NOHARA's first entry into road signage, a brand-new field outside its traditional domain of construction materials.

 1959